 “It’s bitter enough to be the truth,” said the girl to the second question.

 “Spoken like a person destined for great things – but untouched by greatness for too long,” said the man.
 His dead eyes grew even deader.
 He was a starless void.
 He was the horizon flatlining at the end of time.
 She could smell him.
-He smelled like cologne and good whiskey and old and evil books of magic.
+He smelled like cologne and good whiskey and money and book spines and everything else she held dear.